Analysis | From the election to the riot, nearly a third of Facebook’s top link posts were from right-wing media

 That includes things like this.

-Bongino, like the rest of the conservative mediasphere, was all-in on claims that the election was stolen.
-On dozens of occasions over the past year, he’s elevated claims similar to those being made by Trump.
+Bongino, like the rest of the conservative mediasphere, was all in on claims that the election was stolen.
+On dozens of occasions over the past year, he has elevated claims similar to those being made by Trump.
 Bongino’s claims, like Trump’s, were flagged as misinformation on multiple occasions.
 But again, his posts were consistently among those with the most engagement.

 Since Nov.
 2, about 3 in 10 of the top 10 posts each day were from right-wing media or right-wing personalities.
 Add in Fox News, and that figure jumps to 4 in 10.